mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 The solution to this is to learn policies that maximize your rewards and do that directly in some way.
 And to not try so hard to figure out what the values that predict the rewards are , just learn the policies.

-- Solution: learn policies that maximize rewards, not the values that predict them
+- **Solution: learn policies that maximize rewards, not the values that predict them**

-- Policy search: start with an ok solution (e.g. Q-learning) then fine-tune by hill climbing on feature weights
+- **Policy search**: start with an ok solution (e.g. Q-learning) then fine-tune by hill climbing on feature weights

 So policy search in general start something "ok" solution.